(copy the text below into a new chat)

 Unit topic or NGSS standard: [insert topic or standard]

-➤ After you share the options, please ask:
+➤ After you share the four options, please ask:

-Would you like more possibilities?
-Or would you like to go deeper on one of these options—such as how to build a storyline, activities, or assessments around it?
+Would you like to explore additional possibilities, or would you like to go deeper on one of these options—such as developing a storyline, investigations, or assessment ideas?

 (copy the text below into a new chat)